DLBPointon/gEVAL_cleaner/README.md

         arabidopsis_thaliana+plants

-This +plants refers to the ensemblgenomes directory so this can be:
+This +plants refers to the ensemblgenomes directory

+so this can be:

 +plants

 +metazoa

 +protists

 +fungi

 +bacteria

 If org is not in ensemblgenomes then use:

 +ensembl

 This will tell the script so search ftp.ensembl.org not ftp.ensemblgenomes.org

 ./cleandatav3.py ftp://ftp.ensembl.org/pub/release-98/fasta/mesocricetus_auratus/cdna/Mesocricetus_auratus.MesAur1.0.cdna.all.fa.gz ./test cdna

 or

 ./cleandata mesocricetus_auratus+ensembl ./test cdna

-This creates a such cleaner look when calling the script
+This creates a such cleaner look when calling the script.

 -------------
 #### Args